Runi-VN/3rdsemester/Week35/27-tuesday/tuesday-exercises.md

 -   What is your private IP address right now (do this both at home and in school), and who/what gave you that address?

-With the use of the Command Prompt and the command **ipconfig** I got the following results:
+With the use of the Command Prompt command **ipconfig** I got the following results:
 School: 192.168.56.1 (Ethernet) & 10.50.138.198 (Wi-Fi)
 Home: 192.168.1.83 (Ethernet)